Donor Profile

 How much ODA does Canada contribute?

-Canada was the 6th-largest ODA donor country in absolute terms in 2021, as well as in 2022, according to preliminary data.
+Canada was the 6th-largest ODA donor country in absolute terms in 2022.
+Preliminary OECD data for 2023 show Canada maintaining this position.

 How is Canadian ODA changing?